U.S. FDA panel backs GSK's anemia drug for kidney disease patients on dialysis

 Oct 26 (Reuters) - A panel of U.S. Food and Drug Administration advisers on Wednesday recommended approval for GSK Plc's GSK.L drug to treat anemia caused by chronic kidney disease (CKD) for a smaller-than-expected patient population.

-The panel voted in favor of the drug only for patients on dialysis, although GSK was aiming for approval for a broader CKD population, regardless of dialysis status.
+The panel voted in favor of the drug only for patients on dialysis, although GSK was aiming for approval for a broader CKD population.

+The panel voted 13-3 in favor of the drug's benefits outweighing the risks for kidney disease patients who were on dialysis, but there was more hesitation over its benefits outweighing the risks for patients not on dialysis.

+The favorable vote brings GSK closer to its first drug approval after spinning off its consumer health unit.

 (Reporting by Khushi Mandowara and Leroy Leo in Bengaluru; additional reporting by Natalie Grover in London; Editing by Shinjini Ganguli)